Sport in our school

 The Sainsbury’s School Games is a unique opportunity to motivate and inspire millions of young people across the country to take part in more competitive school sport.

 The Games are made up of three levels of activity: competitions held in schools between schools at county/area level and a national event for the most talented young people in the UK:

 (Level 1) — sporting competition for all students in school through intra-school competition.

 - Inter-school (Level 2) — individuals and teams are selected to represent their schools in local inter-school competitions.

 - Sainsbury’s School Games Festivals (Level 3) – the county/area will stage multi-sport Sainsbury’s School Games Festivals as a culmination of year-round school sport competition.

-The Sainsbury’s 2013 School Games a national multi-sport event where the most talented young people in the UK will be selected to compete in our sporting venues.
+The Sainsbury’s School Games is a national multi-sport event where the most talented young people in the UK will be selected to compete in our sporting venues.

 Taking part in these helps towards the Sainsbury’s School Games Kitemark

 The Sainsbury’s School Games Kitemark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels of the Kitemark.

 2021 - 2022 - We achieved Gold for a sixth time.